 7. Can I schedule a tea ceremony at some other time, or bring a group?

 Tea ceremonies are regularly held on Thursday afternoons.
 If you want to schedule a tea ceremony at another time it may be possible but there will be an additional $100 set up and staffing fee in addition to the $8 per person.
 Contact Japan House for more information.

 8. Can children take part in the tea ceremony?

 Children are welcome to take part in the tea ceremony.
 There is no age requirement, they just need to be able to sit quietly for about 45 minutes.

 9. When are the gardens open?

 They are open dawn to dusk spring through fall.
 You are always welcome to walk through the gardens on your own.
 For safety reasons, the tea garden with its rocky path is closed during the winter.
 Guided tours of the gardens are offered occasionally during the summer as well as during our spring and fall open houses.
 Guided tours for groups can be arranged for a $50 donation.

 Depending on the weather, the cherry trees bloom sometime in the first two weeks of April.
 We were honored to be given 50 cherry trees in 2009 by Dr. Sen of the Urasenke Tea School.
 Check our calendar for special programming related to the cherry blossoms.

 11. When is Japan House open to the public?

-Japan House is open for tea ceremonies and tours on Thursday afternoons, the third Saturday of each month for tours and for all special events.
+Japan House is open for tea ceremonies and tours on Thursday afternoons, the third Saturday of each month for tours during the academic year and for all special events.
 See our calendar for details.
 At other times Japan House is being used for classes, specially scheduled events and administrative work.